lancedb/lancedb/docs/src/cloud/cloud_faq.md

 This section provides answers to the most common questions asked about LanceDB Cloud.
 By following these guidelines, you can ensure a smooth, performant experience with LanceDB Cloud.

 ### Should I reuse the database connection?
 Yes!
-It is recommended to establish a single db connection and maintain it throughout your interaction with the tables within.
+It is recommended to establish a single database connection and maintain it throughout your interaction with the tables within.

 LanceDB uses HTTP connections to communicate with the servers.
 By re-using the Connection object, you avoid the overhead of repeatedly establishing HTTP connections, significantly improving efficiency.